The Complete Spanish Course for Beginners Part 1

 -

-Vocabulary about Occupation -
+and Occupation -

-(Personality) in Spanish -
+People (Personality) -

 A Quick Recap 9